Multi-robot Motion Planning based on Nets-within-Nets Modeling and Simulation: High-Level robot team Petri net and GEF

-The verification of enabling a transition $t\in T$ is made possible via the simulation of the firing of the corresponding $i$ transitions in RobotOPN synchronized by means of transition $t_i$ of the HLPN.
-This artificial process is carried out by the simulation of multi-set $\chi$ which is computed (line \ref{update2}).
-In order to compute it, transitions $(t^{o^1}, t^{o^2}, \ldots, t^{o^i})$ are fictitiously fired in the corresponding RobotOPN (from $o^1$ to $o^i$), while in the rest of RobotOPN (from $o^{i+1}$ to $o^{|\mathcal{R}|}$) no transition is fired.
+\textit{Comment 1:} Enabling a transition $t \in \bar{T}$ is verified by simulating the firing of the corresponding $i$ transitions in RobotOPN synchronized through transition $t_i$ of the HLrtPN.
+This artificial process is carried out by the simulation of bag $\chi$ which is computed (line \ref{update2}).
+In order to compute it, transitions $(t^{o^1}, t^{o^2}, \ldots, t^{o^i})$ are fictitiously fired in the corresponding RobotOPNs (from $o^1$ to $o^i$), while in the rest of RobotOPNs (from $o^{i+1}$ to $o^n$) no transition is fired.
 Thus, the marked places of all RobotOPN are considered.
-By using the associating function $\gamma^o$ in each RobotOPN, multi-set $\chi$ is obtained.
-Next, the \emph{gef} verifies that the firing of transitions satisfies the capacity of each $p_j \in \mathcal{P}_{\mathcal{Y}}$ (line \ref{init_cap}-\ref{end_log}).
+By using the associating function $\gamma^k$ in each RobotOPN, bag $\chi$ is obtained.
+Next, the \emph{GEF} verifies that the firing of transitions satisfies the capacity of each $P_j \in \mathcal{P}$ (line \ref{init_cap}-\ref{end_log}).

-If the capacity constraints are satisfied and the Boolean formula assigned to $t^S$ (i.e., $t^S_{\wedge}$) is identical with $True$, then the transitions $\langle t^S, (t^{o^1}, t^{o^2}, \ldots, t^{o^i})\rangle$ can fire synchronously without being necessary the evaluation w.r.t. robots positions.
-As a result, the \emph{gef} returns $True$ (line \ref{b2}).
+\textit{Comment 2:} If the capacity constraints are satisfied and the Boolean formula assigned to $t^S$ (i.e., $t^S_{\wedge}$) is evaluated to $True$, then the transitions $\langle t^S, (t^{o^1}, t^{o^2}, \ldots, t^{o^i})\rangle$ can fire synchronously without being necessary the evaluation w.r.t. robots positions.
+As a result, the \emph{GEF} returns $True$ (line \ref{b2}).

-Otherwise, a new simulation is performed and $\mu_{occ}'$ is updated.
-Notice that $\chi$, respectively $\mu_{occ}'$ represent the simulated occupancy multi-sets w.r.t. $\mathcal{P}_\mathcal{Y}$, respectively $\mathcal{B}_\mathcal{Y}$.
+\textit{Comment 3:} Otherwise, a new simulation is performed and $\mu_{occ}'$ is updated.
+Notice that $\chi$, respectively $\mu_{occ}'$ represent the simulated occupancy multi-sets w.r.t. $\mathcal{P}$, respectively $\mathcal{B}$.
 In the case of $\mu_{occ}'$, there are two additional conditions that could prevent the considered transitions to fire.
-These conditions are checked in lines \ref{e1}-\ref{e2} and can be described as: \begin{itemize} \item[(i)] If an atomic proposition $b_j \in \mathcal{B}_{\mathcal{Y}}$ is part of the formula $t^S_{\wedge}$, but in the simulated occupancy state obtained by the firing of the transitions ($\mu_{occ}'$), no robot will be in $y_j$, then this movement of robots does not fulfill the Boolean function assigned to the transition $t^S$ (first condition in line \ref{verifff}). \item[(ii)] If a negated atomic proposition $\neg b_j$ (with $b_j \in \mathcal{B}_{\mathcal{Y}}$) is part of the $t^S_{\wedge}$ formula, but the simulated update of the occupancy $\mu_{occ}'$ after the firing of the involved transitions is such that $\mu_{occ}'[b_i] > 1$, this means that one robot would be in $y_j$ and the formula $t^S_{\wedge}$ would not be fulfilled (second condition in line \ref{verifff}). \end{itemize}
+These conditions are checked in lines \ref{e1}-\ref{e2} and can be described as: \begin{itemize} \item If an atomic proposition $b_j \in \mathcal{B}$ is part of the formula $t^S_{\wedge}$, but in the simulated occupancy state obtained by the firing of the transitions ($\mu_{occ}'$), no robot will be in $y_j$.
+This movement of robots does not fulfill the Boolean function assigned to the transition $t^S$ (first condition in line \ref{verifff}).